Skip to Content

 The caper butter sauce is a super simple emulsion of reduced prosecco and butter.
 It takes roughly the same amount of time as the fish to make.

-If you like this recipe you will love my classic French pan-fried sole meuniere recipe!
+If you like this recipe, you will love my classic French pan-fried sole meuniere and pan-fried brill recipes!

 Overhead pan fried skate wings served with a prosecco and caper butter sauce.